Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

     - `Fields` - Type: `array` - A list of fields that should be returned during the API calls to Intune.
 These are the fields that can be mapped in the field mappings, below.
 See the [Intune documentation](https://learn.microsoft.com/en-us/graph/api/resources/intune-devices-manageddevice?view=graph-rest-1.0#properties) for detailed information regarding field availability
 - `Cynerio` - Type: `object` - Only in use if `Source` is set to `cynerio`
     - `Fields` - Type: `array` - A list of fields that should be returned during the API calls to Cynerio.
 These are the fields that can be mapped in the field mappings, below.
 Speak to your Cynerio administrator or representative for detailed information regarding field availability
+- `AzureResourceQuery` - Type: `object` - Only in use if `Source` is set to `azureresourcequery`
+    - `SubscriptionIDs` - Type: `array` - An array of strings, which can hold a list of Subscription IDs to apply to the Azure Resource Query.
+    - `ManagementGroups` - Type: `array` - An array of strings, which can hold a list of Management Group IDs to apply to the Azure Resource Query.
+If both ManagementGroups and SubscriptionIDs are provided, ManagementGroups will be ignored as the Azure Resource Query API only supports one or the other.

 #### AssetTypes